chevere/docs/components/Action.md

 ## Defining an Action

-Action is the basic building block for incoming actions to the application.
+Action is the core building block for driving actions to the application.
 Code below defines class `SomeAction` by extending `Action`.

 ```php
 use Chevere\Components\Action\Action;